 Wisdom teeth are the last set of teeth to develop.
 Sometimes they emerge from the gum line, and the jaw is large enough to allow room for them, but more often than not, they fail to emerge and become impacted.
 When a wisdom tooth is impacted, it may require extraction.

 Impacted wisdom teeth that are partially or fully erupted tend to be quite difficult to clean and are susceptible to tooth decay, recurring infections, and even gum disease.
 The American Association of Oral and Maxillofacial Surgeons strongly recommends that wisdom teeth be removed by a qualified specialist to prevent future problems and ensure optimal healing.

 Cleft lip and cleft palate result when all or portions of the mouth and nasal cavity do not grow together properly during fetal development.
 The result is a gap in the lip or a split in the opening in the roof of the mouth.
 Until the patient undergoes a surgical intervention, a cleft palate can cause problems with feeding, speech, and hearing.
-Oral and maxillofacial surgeons work as part of a team of dental healthcare specialists to correct these problems through a series of treatments and surgical procedures over many years.
+Lafayette Oral and maxillofacial surgeons work as part of a team of dental healthcare specialists to correct these problems through a series of treatments and surgical procedures over many years.